frederic-perez/AmE-dictionary/data/dictionary.md

 __safekeeping__ _n_ :two: The act of keeping safe or the state of being kept safe; protection. _The Cardinal put his treasure in safekeeping and fled to Avignon, never to return._
 __safety net__
 __safety pin__ _n_ :two::hammer: :es: imperdible
+__safety__ _n_ In the context of snooker, a “safety” is a shot that is intentionally played to make it difficult for the opponent to score points.
 __saffron__ _n_ :four::hammer: :es: azafrán
 __sag<sup>1</sup>__ _v_ :eight: (sagged, sagging) __1__ Sink, subside, or bulge downwards under weight or pressure or through lack of strength. _Coaches sag under heavy expectations._ __2__ Decline to a lower level, usually temporarily. _Sagging economy._
 __sag<sup>2</sup>__ _n_ A decline, especially a temporary one.